QosmicQi/XRBID/README.md

 # About XRBID
 XRBID is a custom `python` package created primarily to facilitate the identification of *HST* optical sources associated with X-ray binaries observed by *Chandra*.

-For more information on this process or how these packages are used for practical research, visit the [XRBID Guidebook](https://qosmicqi.github.io/XRBID/chapters/intro.html)
+For more information on this process or how these packages are used for practical research, visit the [XRBID Guidebook](https://qosmicqi.github.io/XRBID/chapters/intro.html).

-# Installing XRBID in `python`
+# Installing XRBID

 From the directory where you would like to download XRBID, run in your command line terminal: